Ali-sarafraz/dry-bean-classification/README.markdown

 ```

 ## Results
-- The XGBoost model outperformed SVM and Random Forest in terms of classification performance.
+- The SVM model outperformed XGBoost and Random Forest in terms of classification performance.
 - Detailed results, including metrics and comparisons, are available in `modeling.ipynb`.

 ## Future Work
 - Explore additional feature engineering techniques to further improve model performance.
 - Test other advanced algorithms (e.g., neural networks) for comparison.
-- Deploy the XGBoost model in a production environment for real-time predictions.
+- Deploy the SVM model in a production environment for real-time predictions.

 ## Contact
-For questions or contributions, please contact [Your Name] at [Your Email].
+For questions or contributions, please contact [Ali] at [ali.sarafraz530@gmail.com].